dleemiller/fizzbuzz-forever/README.md

 It's going to pass most of the time, so you're probably fine.
 But if you're trying to deploy this in a CI/CD pipeline, it might fail on occasion.
-Totally fine, one issue is testing *too much*.
+No big deal, the issue is usually testing *too much*.
 Just reduce the parameterized range.

 Otherwise, just tell your devops person to keep running it until it passes.